 On our family holidays, we always try to include an activity that caters to each of our kids’ individual interests, and our motorbike-enthusiast son loved seeing Uluru from the back of a trike with Uluru Cycles.
 The kids and hubby had a blast donning helmets and leather jackets for the ride.

 In contrast, my 13-year-old daughter loves animals, so she and I went on a mother/daughter early morning sunrise camel ride with Uluru Camel Tours.
 “Who gets up so early on holiday in the middle of winter to ride a camel,” I thought, when the alarm went off.
 But, once I was sitting high on the camel watching the sun rise behind Uluru I knew it was an experience neither of us would forget.
 On the trek back, we could see a pink halo surrounding Kata Tjuta, as the sunrise ripple reached across the horizon.

-Meeting the local community
+Meeting the local community in Northern Territory

 While visiting the Northern Territory we decided to take the opportunity to give our kids a meaningful connection with Indigenous Australians, by undertaking a project to give back to a community – an experience our 13-year-old daughter cites as one of the highlights of her time in the region, proving that the rewards of travel can come from unexpected places.

 And while our children do learn about Australia’s Indigenous culture and the difficulties faced by many Indigenous people, we live in the big smoke and are fairly removed from their plight.
 Since my daughter had expressed a desire to work with children, I thought it would be a great experience for her to help a community, and find out first-hand the challenges faced by children growing up in Central Australia.

 Making a difference: the rewards of giving back to a remote indigenous community